Skip to Main Content

 • Customization not supported

-Single partition read/write throughput is limited.
-It is recommended that applications distribute the read/write load across different partitions using different message keys to avoid partition hotspots.
-Please Obtaining Services▸ for assistance.
+There are throughput limitations for read/write operations in a single partition.
+It is recommended to distribute read/write pressure across different partitions by using different message keys to avoid partition hotspots.
+Please Obtain Services▸ for assistance.

 Single Partition Read Throughput Limit